 You call Empyreal a “gateway game with depth”.
 What does this mean, and how does the design achieve it?

 Empyreal is a gateway game in terms of rules overhead - it’s very easy to explain and understand.
 But as far as the decision trees, they are pretty vast.
 Every game you’re going to have different options when it comes to your network, your specialist, your player abilities, your rondel, and many other variables that change game-to-game such as the goals.
 So “easy to learn, hard to master” is an apt cliché here.

 There are a lot of different train games.
 What do you think sets Empyreal apart from the crowd?

 I probably should have read all the questions before answering, ha!
 I mentioned most of them already - the custom rondel, the variable player powers, the fantasy setting, the myriad of abilities, the goals which change from game-to-game.
 I don’t know many train games with any of these components, and certainly none that combine several all at once.
 The result is a game that is very fascinating and replayable.

 Both Argent: The Consortium and Empyreal have variable player powers that can drive your strategy in the game.
 What do you like about this mechanic, and what design challenges do you need to consider?

-Most of my favorite games, such as Spirit Island, Agricola, Terra Mystica, and Chaos in the Old World, have variable powers or variable player powers.
+Most of my favourite games, such as Spirit Island, Agricola, Terra Mystica, and Chaos in the Old World, have variable powers or variable player powers.
 I believe these are essential to making a game have a lot of replay value.
 Otherwise games get very same-y very quickly.
 I’m just doing the exact same things in different ways in most games.
-But with my favorite games and the games I design, the experience is very different from game to game.
+But with my favourite games and the games I design, the experience is very different from game to game.
 And with Empyreal especially I find I enjoy it more and more each time I play.

-Which Captain is your favorite, and why?
+Which Captain is your favourite, and why?